macloo/python-beginners/week02/README.md

 **Build the main function:**

 If you base your main function around your pseudo code, you should be able to make it very modular. *Modular* can mean each function accomplishes one task.
-It's not sensible to write a function that contains only one line, so don't take this too literally.
+It’s not sensible to write a function that contains only one line, so don’t take this too literally.

 ```python
 import random